 Calculate Your Cumulative GPA

 Need to calculate your cumulative GPA?
-Our easy-to-use GPA calculator allows you to do this in just a few clicks.
+Our easy-to-use GPA calculator allows you to do this with ease!

-Add Your Current GPA and CreditsTo get started, enter your current cumulative GPA (Optional), as well as the number of credit hours.
+Add Your Current GPA and CreditsAt the beginning, you can optionally enter your current GPA and the total number of credit hours earned before.

-Add Your Course CreditsEnter the current value of earned credit hours for each course.
-Typically, in college or high school the number of credits is 3 or 4, you can also use a weighted GPA calculator for a more accurate calculation.
+Add Your Course CreditsThen enter the current value of earned credit hours for each course.
+Try to be accurate, because the credits of each course affect the final calculation.
+Typically, in college or high school the number of credits is 3 or 4.

-Calculate Your Cumulative GPAAfter you have completed all the fields, our calculator will immediately show your GPA.
-You can also add additional semesters to calculate the total GPA among all semesters.
+See the Result of Your Cumulative GPAAfter you have completed all the fields, our calculator will immediately show your cumulative GPA.
+Now you can download this calculation as a pdf document or image.

 Rate GPA Calculator